MelvinPariyadan/MelvinPariyadan/README.md

 - 🔭 Aspiring to be an excellent fullstack developer

-- 🧑‍🎓 Graduating in IMC University of Applied Sciences
+- 🧑‍🎓 Graduating at IMC University of Applied Sciences

 - 😎 I'm happy to help.
 Feel free to contact me at melvinpariyadan@gmail.com